sp-engineering/frigate-viewer/README.md

 Run `npm install` to install dependencies and `npm run android` to start the emulator, compile the app and install it on the emulator or a connected device.

+`google-services.json` file should be placed in `./android/app` folder - it should contain credentials to Firebase for Crashlytics service.

 ## iOS developing

 I've never run this application on iOS.
 It should work in theory, but probably needs some enhancements.